-We got up bright and early to make our way to the train station to buy our tickets for our trip to Toledo.
-Today was going to be a half-day excursion to this old city and we had absolutely no idea what to expect other than “it’s absolutely stunning!”, sooo we were pretty sure it was the right call to go there.
+We got up bright and early to go and buy our train tickets for our trip to Toledo.
+Today was going to be a half-day excursion to this old city, and other than hearing “it’s absolutely stunning!”, we didn’t know what to expect.

 So we kept walking, excited to see what Toledo had in store for us.

-We first made our way to the Christian quarter, because it was the closest to the information center.
-Perhaps a 10 to 15 minute walk?
-Or maybe it just took that long because we weren’t sure which way to go.
+We first made our way to the Christian quarter, since it was the closest to us.

 The Jewish quarter came next.